Skip to main content

 • memory pressure

-a fixed number of concurrent chunks sound simple, but mobile networks are not stable. on a good network, it maybe too low and on a bad network, it maybe too high.
+a fixed number of concurrent chunks sounds simple, but mobile networks are not stable. on a good network it may be too low; on a bad network it may be too high.

-so on android we have adaptive concurrency since the uploads are directly controlled on the dart side. we used an AIMD-style approach, what does that mean?
+on android we have adaptive concurrency since the uploads are directly controlled on the dart side. we used an AIMD-style approach:

-ios is a bit different, as we dont have direct control over the uploads. they go through URLSession.background which is os managed.
+ios is a bit different — we don't have direct control over the uploads. they go through URLSession.background, which is os-managed.

 background execution

-this is where things stop being cross-platform. at flutter level, everything looks shared:
+this is where things stop being cross-platform. at the flutter level, everything looks shared:

 • queue